EmberGamingStudios/r-MurderDronesArtifex-automod/README.md

 This is a premade automod script that anyone can use for their subreddit with little modification.
 <br>Due note that this will need to be adapted to your specific use case as this is designed for a Murder Drones community subreddit.
+This script is not perfect and shouldn't be considered a replacement for a good mod team.

 It features the following:
 * Pinned automod comment under posts